IllogicalTree/repository-scanner-tool/README.md

 # Repository scanner tool

-This project was thrown together to scan a given repository for commit messages for an outcome tag similar to the repository tool, may make a web interface based on this one day™.
+This project was thrown together to scan a list of repositories for commit messages for an outcome tag similar to the repository tool, may make a web interface based on this one day™.

 ## Usage